-There are countless debates on the exact number of useful participants needed to detect an actual amount of interface problems.
-An NN group study reveals that with 5 participants you have the best cost / benefit ratio for this kind of test, especially if you have clear ideas on what makes more sense to test.
-The reality is that this number may vary significantly depending on the product that needs to be tested and its complexity.
+There are countless debates on the exact number of useful participants.
+As a matter of fact, their task is to detect an actual amount of interface problems.
+An NN group study reveals that with 5 participants you have the best cost / benefit ratio.
+Especially if you have clear ideas on what makes more sense to test.
+However, this number may vary significantly depending on the product and its complexity.

-The time used to conduct a usability test may vary, but surely you will need a suitable place, a person who has already done it (hopefully at least once ..) and especially at least 5 people who actually use your service.
-You will then need to process the data and focus on the essence of the conducted test.
+The time used to conduct a usability test may vary.
+You will need a suitable place, an expert and at least 5 people who actually use your service.
+You will then have to process the data and focus on the essence of the conducted test.
 Consider at least 3-4 days in total to do things right.

 - Will to listen and learn

 Obvious?
 Absolutely not.
-The mental setting of the expert who conducts the test and who then will have to ‘read’ the results within the company is of crucial importance.
+The mindset of the expert who conducts the test and will have to ‘read’ the results is key.
 It is not always easy to accept reality, especially when it’s uncomfortable.
-The will to listen and really improve the interface are fundamental requirements for the success of the test.
+The will to listen and really improve the interface are fundamental requirements.

 What is an expert / UX review?

-An expert review, or UX review of a website or application, consists of a review made by UX designers (experts) who proceed to a cross-functional analysis of the product’s functional areas, assigning a percentage score to every area and highlighting the gaps.
-It allows to have an overview of what concerns the best practices for general usability and to prioritize improvement actions focusing on what really matters.
+An expert review, or UX review of a website or application, consists of a review made by UX designers (experts).
+They proceed to a cross-functional analysis of the product’s functional areas.
+Plus, they assign a percentage score to every area, highlighting the gaps.
+It allows to have an overview of the general usability and helps to prioritize improvement actions.

 The advantages of an Expert or UX review

 The figure of the UX designer is increasingly transversal and let’s say it, sometimes even “fashionable”.
 This is the case when a person with usability, information organization and visual design skills can really make a difference.
 No matter how unique a service or product is, it will always have to respond to a series of standard and consolidated patterns.
-This is why many of the problems of an interface can be detected without particular effort by people who are involved in the matter from morning to evening.
+This is why many of the problems of an interface can be detected easily.
 Here are the main advantages: